ARM-software/acle/main/acle.md

 `<arm_bf16.h>` is provided to define the 16-bit brain floating point arithmetic intrinsics.
 As these intrinsics are in the user namespace, an implementation would not normally define them until the header is included.
-The `__ARM_FEATURE_BF16` macro can be tested before including the header, but this might limit function multi-versioning capabilities:
+The `__ARM_FEATURE_BF16` macro can be tested before including the header.
+However, this is not recommended for cases where target feature selection is overridden within code, for example, when using function-multi-versioning.

 ``` c
   #ifdef __ARM_FEATURE_BF16